Making sure children know they have a voice is an important task. Learn how to teach your child to be assertive, with peers or adults.

 How to teach your child to be assertive

-As parents, we tread a fine line: we want our kids to be able to stand up for themselves and others, to ask for help, and to voice their opinions.
-But we also don’t want them to be aggressive, pushy, or bossy.
+As parents, we tread a fine line: we want assertive children who can stand up for themselves and others, ask for help, and voice their opinions.
+But we also don’t want aggression or bullying behavior, either.

 It’s tricky to balance the two, and some kids struggle more than others with asserting themselves.
 Why is that?
 I learned that there are a few contributing factors: